Updated: Jun 1

 (iv) Knowledge of Happening of an Offence:

-The member of unlawful assembly are also liable where the offence was committed such as the member of the assembly knew to be likely to be committed in prosecution of that object.
+The member of an unlawful assembly is also liable where the offence was committed such as the member of the assembly knew to be likely to be committed in prosecution of that object.

 Difference between Section 34 & 149: